MilanStaffehl/TNG-Cluster-paper/README.md

 These numbers denote the "milestones" of this project.
 A milestone in the context of this project is a small task, usually consisting of a single type of plot to produce.
 Every milestone aims to answer a small scientific question: how is the temperture in halo gas distributed?
-How does the cold gas mass change with halo mass?
+How does the cool gas mass change with halo mass?

 The milestones are documented in the [ROADMAP](./ROADMAP.md).
 Here you can find